texfaq/texfaq.github.io/FAQ-underline.md

 satisfactory, however: the text gets stuck into a box, and won't break at line end.

-Two packages are available that solve this problem.
-The [`ulem`](https://ctan.org/pkg/ulem) package redefines the `\emph` command to underline its argument; the underlined text thus produced behaves as ordinary emphasised text, and will break over the
+Several packages are available that solve this problem the two oldest being `ulem` and `soul`:

+[`ulem`](https://ctan.org/pkg/ulem) package redefines the `\emph` command to underline its argument; the underlined text thus produced behaves as ordinary emphasised text, and will break over the